stervel/creeve/README.md

 The documentation is still in moving phase.
 Since I'm not quite familiar with git yet, all things may be slow and cluttered here and there.

+Anyway, apart from all cluttered md files, I am beginning to make a new tidy tex of Creeve documentation that [you can found here.](https://github.com/stervel/creeve/blob/master/docproj/%5Bdoc%5D.pdf)

 ## Disclaimer

 This repo is by no means of formal documentation at all, instead it's kind of a dump of notes and dense description of mine.
 Since I'm in the process of moving and familiarizing with github environment, there might be a large portion of documentation that missing or wrong.